Michael Mignano: Business career

 Mignano began his career in the music industry at Atlantic Records before transitioning into tech, first at photo-sharing platform Aviary and then Adobe.
 In 2016, after struggling to produce podcasts on his own, he started Anchor to make it easier for aspiring creators to broadcast audio with co-founder, Nir Zicherman.
 The pair received financial backing from a variety of venture capitalists, including Accel, Google's venture arm GV, and the co-founders' former boss from Adobe, Scott Belsky.

 In February 2019, Anchor was acquired by Spotify for more than $150M and Mignano became responsible for overseeing the Swedish audio streaming company podcast tech business, as well as their expansion into video and live audio.
 Under Mignano's leadership, Anchor has grown to power more than 75% of all podcasts.
 In 2022, after announcing he'd be leaving Spotify to focus on early stage tech investing, Mignano introduced a new feature enabling users to create, edit, and share podcasts directly in the Spotify app.

 In 2022, it was announced that Mignano would be joining the Silicon Valley venture capital firm, Lightspeed.
+He has invested in AI companies including Pika Labs, Granola, and TollBit.

+In 2024, Mignano and his former Anchor Co-Founder launched a new AI education company, Oboe.